masugadesign/lab-reports-craft-cms/README.md

 {% do report.build(rows) %}
 ```

-The `report` variable is automatically defined in the template contains a Lab Reports `Report` element instance.
+The `report` variable is automatically defined in the template.
+It contains a Lab Reports `Report` element instance.

-#### Advanced Reports
+### Advanced Reports

 The advanced report is a template-based report geared towards larger data exports (>= 3000 rows) with a lot of columns and/or relationships.
-These reports allow for a developer to define the base element query as well as a PHP formatting function that should be applied to all the query results behind-the-scenes when constructing the report file.
+These reports allow for a developer to define an element query (not executed) as well as a PHP formatting function that should be applied to all the query results behind-the-scenes when the plugin is constructing the report file.

-**Formatting Functions**
+#### Formatting Functions

 The PHP formatting functions should be defined in the `labreports.php` config file's `functions` array.
 Each function must accept one parameter.
 The value of the parameter is a Craft Element of whatever type your report is centered around.
 The name of the variable does not matter.
 Pay careful attention to the order of each item in the array because it will need to match the order of the column names that you define in the report template.